Souravjyoti/Bird_detection/README.md

 Introduction:

-  Many airplane desasters till date have taken place because of birds.
+  Many airplane disasters till date have taken place because of birds.
 Birds flying near the runways are a constant threat to planes.
 Therefore this project aims at detecting birds in and around the airports and also produce a warning(this part is yet to be added).

 Description and working: